-Students are assigned to one of nine plastic surgery services at either Saint Marys or Rochester Methodist hospital.
+Students are assigned to one of nine plastic surgery services at either Saint Marys Campus or Methodist Campus of Mayo Clinic Hospital.
 They become an integral part of that service, acting as a subintern in the clinic, on clinical ward rounds and in the operating room.

 - Receive basic training in suturing techniques and in sterile procedures around the operating room.

 - Learn basic principles of wound healing and the management of wounds involving skin and subcutaneous tissue.

 - Become familiar with the basics of skin grafting, burn care and reconstructive surgery, including head and neck, breasts, trunk and extremity.